embatty/KL_2025/course_modules_2025/Alignment_&_VariantCalling/WCS_Variant_Calling_Thailand2025.md

-# Genome Alignment and SNP Calling of Bacterial Genomes: A Tutorial for AMR Analysis Workshop in Bangkok, Thailand (February 2025)
+# Genome Alignment and SNP Calling in Bacterial Genomes: A Tutorial for AMR Analysis Workshop in Bangkok, Thailand (February 2025)

 ## Introduction